pali008/pali008/README.md

 ### Hi there 👋

 I'm Paliyath from India.
 I am an ardent fan of all sophisticated hardwares as well as the programs that drives them.
-I enjoy coding and like to develop applications that could possibly make an impact on the society.
+I enjoy coding and like to develop applications that could make a positive impact on the society.

 ## Skills and Experience